-Matilda Dixon-Smith is a writer, editor and theatre-maker from Melbourne.
+Matilda Dixon-Smith is a writer, editor, artist and theatre-maker from Melbourne.
 She is a Master of Creative Writing, Publishing and Editing from The University of Melbourne (2013) and an avid reader, writer and viewer.
-She is Junkee's Staff Writer, and tweets at @mdixonsmith.
+She is a freelance journalist and cultural critic, and the author of Change-makers: The pin-up book of pioneers, troublemakers and radicals for Smith Street Books (due Nov/Dec 2018).
+She tweets, sometimes intermittently but mostly in alarming deluges, at @mdixonsmith.

 Matilda has worked as an editorial assistant and submissions manager at Penguin Random House (2013-2015), Black Inc. Books (2016) and Executive Media (2013).
 In 2010, she co-founded the review blog You're Dripping Egg, where she served as editor-in-chief until the site's closure in 2014.
 Currently Matilda works freelance editing, ghostwriting and proofreading for publishing houses in Melbourne.

-Matilda is a cultural critic writing on pop culture, politics, mental health and feminism.
-Matilda's work has appeared in The Sydney Morning Herald, Daily Life, The Guardian AU, SBS, Junkee, Kill Your Darlings, Overland Journal, Going Down Swinging, The Herald Sun and Time Out Melbourne.
+Matilda is a journalist and cultural critic writing on pop culture, politics, mental health and feminism.
+She is also the former staff writer for pop culture website Junkee, where she covered entertainment, politics and health.
+Matilda's work has appeared in Fairfax, The Guardian, Crikey, SBS, ABC News, Kill Your Darlings, Overland Journal, Going Down Swinging, Time Out Melbourne and other outlets.

 Matilda's passion for critical writing won her a place in Next Wave Festival's arts writing mentorship program, Text Camp, in 2014.
 She was also awarded a Glenfern Fellowship for Emerging Writers in 2014.
 She is a regular guest on Radio National, Joy FM, 3RRR and the Rereaders podcast.
 Matilda also writes for the screen, and currently has works for the web, television and film in development.